 Original Medicare and Medicare Advantage are the two main types of Medicare.

 Original Medicare is the traditional Medicare program offered directly by the federal government.
 Medicare Advantage plans are an all-in-one alternative offered by private insurance companies.

 Choosing between these two options is perhaps the biggest decision Medicare recipients face.
 They must make it when they first enroll in Medicare, and they have an opportunity to switch from one type of Medicare to the other during open enrollment periods.

 Be cautious when switching from Original Medicare to Medicare Advantage

 While Medicare Advantage plans are often considered a more affordable alternative to Original Medicare, deciding whether to switch from Original Medicare to Medicare Advantage should not be done lightly.

 Medicare Advantage is not for everyone, and switching to it can carry risk.

 For example, one downside to Medicare Advantage plans is that they may limit you to a specific network of health care providers.
 So if you switch from Original Medicare to Medicare Advantage, you might not be able to continue seeing the same doctor and still have the visits covered.

 These plans also require prior authorization more often than Original Medicare does, according to a 2018 analysis by the Kaiser Family Foundation.
 As we explain in “8 Services Medicare Advantage Won’t Cover Without Preapproval“:

 “Prior authorization requires enrollees to get approval from the plan before accessing a particular health care service.
 If the plan does not approve the service beforehand, the plan might not pay for the service — leaving the patient on the hook for the cost.”

 If such seniors later decide to switch back to Original Medicare, they won’t necessarily be able to get the same Medigap policy back — or get a new Medigap policy at all.
-We explain this further in “4 Dangers for First-Time Medicare Enrollees.”
+We explain this further in “4 Pitfalls for First-Time Medicare Enrollees.”